-What is the goal of your company?
-What should it be?
+What should the goal of your company be?
 How do you know if projects are contributing to the goal?
 In this blog, I address these questions and more.

 Think about a project with which you were associated, either as a leader, manager, or team member.
 For example, it could be a process improvement, customer experience, or software implementation project.
 How do you know if it was successful?

-Before moving on, let me ask, is your company for-profit?
-If so, what is the goal of your company?
-As Eli Goldratt wrote in his book titled The Goal, I suggest that the goal of a for-profit company should be to make a profit today and in the future.
-There are other “necessary conditions” that should be considered as well, which I’ll write about in the second blog.
+Before moving on, let me ask, what is the goal of your company?
+As Eli Goldratt wrote in his book The Goal, I suggest that the goal of a for-profit company should be to make a profit today and in the future.
+There are other necessary conditions that should be considered as well.
 However, at the end of the day, if a company doesn’t make a profit now and in the future, then it is not sustainable.